AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 Attributes specified in the **[!UICONTROL Target field]** should be named exactly as described in the attribute mappings table as these attributes will form the request body.

 Attributes specified in the **[!UICONTROL Source field]** do not follow any such restriction.
-You can map it based on your need, however if the data format is not correct when pushed to [!DNL (API) Salesforce CRM] it will result in an error.
+You can map it based on your need, however ensure the format of the input data is valid according to the [[!DNL Salesforce] documentation](https://help.salesforce.com/s/articleView?id=sf.custom_field_attributes.htm&type=5).
+If the input data is not valid, the update call to [!DNL Salesforce] will fail and your contacts / leads would not get updated.

 To correctly map your XDM fields to the [!DNL (API) Salesforce CRM] destination fields, follow these steps: